robertovicario/uninsubria-Blockchain/docs/articles/1_Introduction.md

 In an _Asynchronous_ network, there are no assumptions about the timing of message delivery or the processing time of messages.
 Nodes can communicate with each other, but there is no guarantee that messages will arrive within a specific time frame.
 Assumptions are mainly the opposite of synchronous networks, the service could be delayed or unavailable.

 > **Consideration:** These networks are more realistic for real-world scenarios, but they are harder to reason about due to the lack of timing guarantees.
-They have a higher risk of network partitions and message loss, and theoretical limits on consensus – The _FLP_ theorem.
+They have a higher risk of network partitions and message loss, and theoretical limits on consensus.

 ## Partial Synchronous

 In a _Partial Synchronous_ network, there are some guarantees about message delivery and processing times, but these guarantees may not hold at all times.
 This model is a compromise between synchronous and asynchronous networks.

----

 **\boxed{ASSUMPTIONS}**